pkeilbach/htwg-practical-nlp/docs/lectures/nlp_intro.md

 #### Attention

-- The Attention mechanism is a key component of the transformer model architecture and plays a crucial role in capturing **contextual information across sequences**.
+- The attention mechanism is a key component of the transformer model architecture and plays a crucial role in capturing **contextual information across sequences**.
 - Attention mechanisms, particularly **self-attention** in the context of transformers, allow models to **focus on different parts of the input sequence** when making predictions.
 - Especially beneficial for capturing long-range dependencies.
 - In general, attention is the ability to **focus on important things and ignore irrelevant things**, as certain parts of a sentence are more important than others